Vector4-new/NovetusStudioConnect/README.md

 * Patch the `jne` instruction to a `jmp` instruction.
 * Save the file.

+## Identities
-NOTE: This does not work for versions below 2008.
+**NOTE:** This does not work for versions below 2008.
 The command bar and the Execute Script button do not have the permissions to do everything.
 It is simple enough to patch this out.
-First, I recommend opening up Studio, and running `printidentity()` in the command bar and from a Doc script (Tools -> Execute Script...), and noting down the level.
 * Open RobloxApp_studio.exe in a tool like IDA or [x32dbg](https://x64dbg.com/)
 * Open the strings tab, and search for `Doc script`.
 * If nothing is found, search for `Studio.ashx` instead.